OldPanda/The-Analysis-of-Algorithms-Code/README.md

 Dependencies
 ------------
 Some packages are imported to my codes.
-Before running them, make sure [Numpy](http://www.numpy.org/) is installed on your machine.
+Before running them, make sure [Numpy](http://www.numpy.org/) has been installed on your machine.